Bio & Incident Details

 The suspect was convicted of murdering Officer Zanella and sent to Western Penitentiary.
 On December 10, 1973 the suspect, along with three other inmates, attacked and beat to death Captain Walter Peterson of the Pennsylvania Department of Corrections.
 On December 6, 1978 the suspect hanged himself in his cell.

-Officer Zanella was a Vietnam War veteran, was a Verona firefighter, and had served with the Verona Police Department for nearly two and half years.
+Officer Zanella was a U.S. Army Veteran of the Vietnam War, Verona Firefighter, and had served with the Verona Police Department for nearly two and half years.
 He was survived by his wife, son, daughter, parents, and siblings.

 Related Line of Duty Deaths